Urotsukidōji: Legend of the Overfiend (1987–1989)

 The first series was released as part of an anthology video series distributed by JAVN (Japan Audio Visual Network).
 The anthology series was part of the international Penthouse Magazine brand and featured international and domestic pornographic movies (such as The Devil in Miss Jones, Behind the Green Door and The Opening of Misty Beethoven to name a few).

-The first three-volume series within the larger Penthouse series was named Legend of the Demon God Urotsukidōji (超神伝説うろつき童子, Chōjin Densetsu Urotsukidōji).
+The first three-volume series within the larger Penthouse series was named Legend of the Overgod Urotsukidōji (超神伝説うろつき童子, Chōjin Densetsu Urotsukidōji), known outside Japan as Urotsukidoji: Legend of the Overfiend.
 These three episodes were adapted from the original manga but skip over much of the comedic sub-stories and subplots and instead shift the focus to the apocalypse and the battle between Suikakuju and Jyaku.

-The three OVAs were later edited into a theatrical film known as Urotsukidōji: Legend of the Overfiend (超神伝説うろつき童子, Chōjin Densetsu Urotsukidōji).
+The three OVAs were later edited into a theatrical film.
 The removal of certain explicit material resulted in the film being given a Limited General Film (R) (一般映画制限付, Ippan Eiga Seigen-tsuki) rating from Japan's Film Classification and Rating Organization.
 Shochiku-Fuji distributed the film to theaters while Shochiku Home Video distributed the film to VHS with the tagline Original Theatrical Version (オリジナル劇場公開版, Orijinaru Gekijō Kōkai-ban).

 Legend of the Over-Fiend was shown at the Toronto Festival of Festivals on 16 September 1989.
 A critic credited as "Suze." wrote in Variety the film was a "sci-fi-horror schlock extravaganza verging on porno.
 Films like this are why the word misogynist was invented."

 The theatrical film was released in North America on VHS on 11 August 1993 by Central Park Media under the "Anime 18" label - it was their first title to be released with the label and it was rated NC-17.
 The film was also released in the UK and Australia, with additional cuts being made by the BBFC and OFLC.